End Shortening Lacing

 • Begin straight across on the outside (grey section) and in through the bottom eyelets.

 • The left (blue) end runs all the way up the inside and out through the top left eyelet.
+Adjust so that the end is a comfortable length for tying.

 • The right (yellow) end runs straight up the inside and out through the second-from-top right eyelet, then continues straight across on the outside and in through the adjacent eyelet.